mikemartin/coatesgroup/content/collections/experiences/drive-thru-solutions.md

         focal_point: 42-68-1
       -
         id: ll5xd97z
-        text: 'Our outdoor order-taking units can incorporate cameras, scanners, Bluetooth, and other interactive signage technologies to communicate with customers.'
+        text: 'Outdoor order-taking units can incorporate cameras, scanners, Bluetooth, and other interactive technologies to better communicate with customers.'
         focal_point: 76-57-1
         product: b9fbdbf2-c567-4a71-9894-a9f0a8293289
+      -
+        id: llkgsqmz
+        title: 'Order Confirmation Screens'
+        text: 'As the final point of interaction before payment, these dynamic solutions promote customer confidence and order accuracy through a visual confirmation of each order.'
+      -
+        id: llkgt218
+        title: 'Crew Facing Screens'
+        text: 'Driving a stronger connection between customers and restaurant crews, this solution lives inside the order-taking window and mirrors menu board content to create clarity and opportunities for upsell.'
     type: products
     enabled: true
     title: 'Drive thru solutions that engage in any environment'